sbweins/l3-v2-build-podcast-generator/readme.md

 [User Flow Chart](user-flow.md) - understand the user flow and how the application can work

-[Example Prompts](example-prompts.md) - understand how to use prompts to help you learn concepts and implement your project
+[Learnings and Takeaways](learnings.md) - understand what you will gain by working on this project.

-[Optional Additions](optional-additions.md) - understand how to add additional features to your project to showcase your ability to work with more complex technologies
+[Session Breakdown](session.md) - understand how to plan your time to complete the project.
+Use it as a guide to steer you in the right direction.

-[Learnings](learnings.md) - understand what you will gain by working on this project
+[Prompting Guide](example-prompts.md) - understand how to use prompts to help you learn concepts and implement your project

-[Session Breakdown](session.md) - understand how to plan your time to complete the project
+[Tier Options](tier.md) - understand the tiers of complexity you can choose to implement.

-[Tier](tier.md) - understand the tiers of complexity and how to implement them
+[Optional Additions](optional-additions.md) - understand how to add additional features to your project to showcase your ability to work with more complex technologies.